FrenzyByte/fluidfrenzy/_docs/fluid-rendering-components.md

 2. On shared edges, set [Side Border Settings](../fluid_simulation_components#fluid-side-border) to **Neighbour** and use the same **Group ID** so simulations stay connected. **Grid Pos** helps neighbour discovery; compositing itself follows each tile's position and size in the scene.
 3. Add a **Fluid World Renderer** (or **Water World Renderer**) to the scene.
 Set [Surface Properties](#render-properties) **Dimension** to the XZ area you want the world surface to cover.
 4. Match [Fluid Channels](../setup#fluid-channels) on the renderer and on each simulation you want included.
 See [Fluid Channels](../setup#fluid-channels) in Setup for naming and masking.
-5. Enable **Ocean Fft Enabled** and tune [Ocean FFT Settings](#fft-generator-settings) for large open-water swell.
+5. Enable ocean FFT in [Ocean FFT Settings](#fft-generator-settings) for large open-water swell.
 On [Flow Fluid Simulation](../fluid_simulation_components#flow-fluid-simulation) tiles, configure [Ocean FFT Coupling](../fluid_simulation_components#flow-fluid-simulation) so local shallow-water flow follows the ocean motion near coastlines.
-6. Optionally enable **Detail Waves Enabled** for small ripples on top of the composited surface.
+6. Optionally enable detail waves in [Detail Wave Settings](#detail-wave-settings) for small ripples on top of the composited surface.
 These are visual only and do not affect simulation or [Fluid RigidBody](../fluid_simulation_components#fluid-rigidbody) physics.

 Up to 32 simulation tiles can be composited at once.
 [Fluid RigidBody](../fluid_simulation_components#fluid-rigidbody) buoyancy works across the combined surface when a world renderer is present; single-tile setups still use [Read Back Height](#read-back-height) on the simulation instead.